The 2018 Winter Olympics have officially begun, and the world’s focus is now on some of the fittest people on earth.

 The idea is that by working harder for a shorter amount of time, you can get optimal benefits with less of a time investment.

-“Only 20 minutes of high-intensity interval training can produce similar physiologic benefits to an hour of low-intensity conditioning,” Miller told Healthline.
+“Only 20 minutes of high-intensity interval training can produce to an hour of low-intensity conditioning,” Miller told Healthline.

 A relatively new sport, competitors need to build up their power and speed in order to launch themselves onto an individual sled that barrels down the track at nearly 90 miles per hour.